 Getting from Salzburg to Hallstatt by public transport

-Traveling from Salzburg to Hallstatt by public transport is actually easy if you have the right information.
-There are several possible routes you can take, involving a combination of bus, train, and/or boat.
-So that you don’t miss out, let us explain how you can experience what we consider the two best routes; one on the way to Hallstatt, and one on the way back.
+Traveling from Salzburg to Hallstatt by public transport is easy enough with the right information.
+There are several possible routes you can take, involving a combination of bus, train, and boat travel.
+To make things a bit more simple, we’ll limit our discussion to what we consider the two best routes; suggesting one route for the trip to Hallstatt, and the other for the return trip.

 Bus, Train, and Ferry to Hallstatt